-The dream of California that inspired generations of people from gold miners and would-be Hollywood stars to young families, inventors, religious extremists, and rogues has disappeared.
-It has been replaced by the reality of economic mismanagement and public policies that further political ends, resulting in the flight of people and businesses elsewhere.
+The dream of California that inspired generations of people from gold miners and would-be Hollywood stars to young families, inventors, religious zealots, and rogues has disappeared.
+It has been replaced by a nightmare of economic mismanagement and public policies that further political ends, resulting in an exodus of people and businesses.
 It’s a reality few of us ever expected to see, especially those who remember the promise of the Valley of Heart’s Delight.

 Still, it’s going to be 72 today and already there’s traffic to the beach.
-You just can’t beat the weather.
+You know, you just can’t beat the weather.

 Image credits: feature by Ivaylo Klissarov; stairs by Jordi Vich Navarro; bridge by Mark Neal.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”